How to say “travel” in Japanese

 Let me start with the definition and meanings of “ryokou”.

 - ryokou – 旅行 (りょこう) : a noun meaning ‘travel’ or ‘trip’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

-The kanji expression of “ryokou” consists of the following two characters:
+The kanji expression of “ryokou” consists of the following two kanji characters:

-- 旅 : a kanji character widely used to mean ‘travel’, ‘trip’, or ‘journey’.
+- 旅 : a kanji character widely used to mean ‘travel’, ‘trip’, or ‘journey’ in Japanese.

-- 行 : a kanji character used to express the act of going or visiting.
+- 行 : a kanji character used to refer to the act of going or visiting.
+This can also be found in other words like “iku“.

-From these two kanji characters, we can understand that “ryokou” literally means ‘travel to go’.
-This kanji concept seems to be in line with the meanings.
+From these two kanji characters, we can understand that “ryokou” literally means a ‘travel to go’ in Japanese.
+This literal interpretation is very close to the actual meanings.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “ryokou” through the detailed kanji check above.

-Then, let me explain how to use “ryokou” through the example sentence below.
+So far, I’ve explained the definition and meanings of “ryokou” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “love traveling” in Japanese